mvaganov/ttrpg/spells.md

 **Saving Throw** none; **Spell Resistance** no

 ### Description
 Analyze Spell Cast Determines the spell level of a persistent spell (within 1d4 levels), possibly the alignment of the caster, how long ago the spell was cast (by category: less than 1 minute, less than 1 day, less than one month, less than one year, or power-of-10 years).
 Works on magical items.
-Probably written by House of Vecna.

 ---
 ## Data Breach